-Advanced Editing & After Effects extends the knowledge and practical skills acquired in the Basic Editing course.
-Students will work with the processes of adding digital effects and finalizing a production for screening or online publication.
+Advanced Editing & After Effects will extend the knowledge and practical skills acquired in the Basic Editing course.
+Students will work specifically with Avid Media Composer in preparation for the two-part certification exam for the software.
+Students will utilize Media Composer to learn workflow of a professional post-production studio as well as integration.
 Prerequisite: FSDM 1223 Basic Editing.
 There will be a lab fee of \$10.00 for this course.